DVNghiem/pyfast/README.md

 # Pyfast

-Pyfast: A Versatile Python and Rust Project Template
+Pyfast: A Versatile Python and Rust Framework

-Pyfast is a flexible, open-source project template designed is built by framework [Robyn](https://github.com/sparckles/Robyn/) to jumpstart your high-performance web development endeavors.
-By providing a pre-configured structure and essential components, Pyfast empowers you to rapidly build custom web applications that leverage the combined power of Python and Rust.
+Pyfast is a flexible, open-source framework built on the [Robyn](https://github.com/sparckles/Robyn/), designed to jumpstart your high-performance web development endeavors.
+By providing a pre-configured structure and essential components, Pyfast empowers you to rapidly develop custom web applications that leverage the combined power of Python and Rust.

+With Pyfast, you can seamlessly integrate asynchronous features and build scalable solutions for RESTful APIs and dynamic web applications.
+Its intuitive design and robust tooling allow developers to focus on creating high-quality code while maximizing performance.
+Embrace the synergy of Python and Rust to elevate your web development experience.

 ### 🏁 Get started